TencentMediaLab/GME/GME Developer Manual/iOS Developer Manual/iOS SDK Developer Manual_intl.md

 ### Member status change
-Notification about this event is sent only when the status changes.
-To obtain member status in real time, cache the notification when receiving it at a higher layer.
+Notification about this event is sent only when the member status changes.
+To obtain the member status in real time, cache the notification when receiving it at a higher layer.
 The event message ITMG_MAIN_EVNET_TYPE_USER_UPDATE is returned.
-The passed parameter includes event_id and endpoints.
-Identify the event message in the OnEvent function.
+The "data" includes event_id and user_list, and the action of event_id should be implemented in the OnEvent function.
-Audio events are subject to a threshold above which a notification is sent.
+These events will only be sent when exceeding a certain threshold.
+For example, when audio data of a user is not received for more than two seconds, the ITMG_EVENT_ID_USER_NO_AUDIO will be sent.

 |event_id     | Description | What is maintained at the App side |
 | ------------- |:-------------:|-------------|